 - wavelength\bins (array\like, shape (N,2)) Wavelength bins, where wavelength\bins[i][0] is the start wavelength and wavelength\bins[i][1] is the end wavelength for bin i. - depths (array\like, length N) Measured transit depths for the specified wavelength bins - errors (array\like, length N) Errors on the aforementioned transit depths - fit\info (FitInfo object) Tells us what parameters to freely vary, and in what range those parameters can vary.
-Also sets default values for the fixed parameters. - include\condensation (bool, optional) When determining atmospheric abundances, whether to include condensation. - plot\best (bool, optional) If True, plots the best fit model with the data - \\nestle\kwargs (keyword arguments to pass to nestle's sample method)
+Also sets default values for the fixed parameters. - include\condensation (bool, optional) When determining atmospheric abundances, whether to include condensation. - plot\best (bool, optional) If True, plots the best fit model with the data - nlive (int) Number of live points to use for nested sampling - \\dynesty\kwargs (keyword arguments to pass to dynesty's NestedSampler)

-Returns result - This returns the object returned by nestle.sample The object is dictionary-like and has many useful items.
+Returns result - This returns 'results' of the NestedSampler object.
+It is dictionary-like and has many useful items.
 For example, result.samples (or alternatively, result["samples"]) are the parameter values of each sample, result.weights contains the weights, and result.logl contains the log likelihoods. result.logz is the natural logarithm of the evidence.